DucManhPhan/DucManhPhan.github.io/_posts/2019-05-12-How-to-use-command-line-to-do-with-mysql.md

 <br>

-## Common perations with command line
+## Common operations with command line
 - List all databases

     ```sql